 Every night after this course I went home and made a list of things that we need to change in terms of process, language, etc in our work with adoptive families.
 It gave me tools to help expand what we are doing well and it also gave me an understanding of what we need to change going forward.

-Our 22 Ontario trainers have over 600 years of combined experience in the child welfare and mental health fields.
+Our 27 Ontario trainers have over 700 years of combined experience in the child welfare and mental health fields.
 They also represent the different regions of Ontario.
-All of our trainers demonstrated that they were highly qualified professionals many having both child welfare and mental health experience as well as experience training professionals and/or families.
+All of our trainers demonstrated that they are highly qualified professionals many having both child welfare and mental health experience as well as experience training professionals and/or families.
 They also exemplified the following attributes we hoped to attract in our team of trainers:

 Below is a list of our ACT/Pathways 2 Ontario trainers organized by region.

-They have all completed the ACT training and represent the first group of permanency and adoption competent professionals in Ontario.
+They have all completed the ACT training and comprise the first group of permanency and adoption competent professionals in Ontario.

 Loretta Montgomery, CYW, Thunder Bay